ApicaSystem/apicactl/docs/logiqctl_config.md

 Set default context
 	logiqctl config set-context namespace

-Runs an interactive prompt and let user select namespace from the list
+Runs an interactive prompt and lets you select a namespace from a list of namespaces
 	logiqctl config set-context i

-Set token
+Set API token
 	logiqctl config set-token api_token

 ```